tjjjia/arena-plugin/README.md

 #  Are.na Plugin for Obsidian
 Notetaking should be visual.
-This plugin enables Are.na content to be embedded in Obsidian, creating new connections between notes, blocks and channels.
+This plugin enables Are.na content to be embedded in Obsidian, creating new connections between notes, blocks, and channels.

 ## How to use